 The Externship experience provides the student with the opportunity to practice the skills they have been taught in school.
 It is a real world scenario in which the student will work with patients, doctors, and other members of the healthcare delivery team.
 This hands-on experience gives the student on-the-job training that would be impossible to provide in a classroom setting.
 The Externship Site Supervisor will complete weekly evaluations tracking the student's progress, as well as a final evaluation at the completion of the student's hours.
 The Externship Coordinator will monitor the student's progress, along with the Externship Site Supervisor, with on-site visits being performed.

-Prerequisite: Completion of all courses in the program.
+Prerequisite: Completion of all coursework with a cumulative 2.0 GPA.
+160 Hours 5.0 Quarter Credits